tardate/LittleArduinoProjects/Electronics101/BJTZenerModeEffects/README.md

 Playing around with some zener-mode sound effects.

 Here's a quick video of the circuit in action.
-It also shows what happens when you replace the BJT "noise generator":
+It also shows what happens when you remove the BJT noise generator:

 [![BJTZenerModeEffects](http://img.youtube.com/vi/YW7aQzy5-SY/0.jpg)](http://www.youtube.com/watch?v=YW7aQzy5-SY)